Voters Could Clamp Down On Ethics, Campaign Finance At The Ballot Box

 Some of the ballot measures would exceed federal standards, which have been steadily relaxed by the Supreme Court.
 Congress last passed a major campaign finance bill in 2001.

 One of this year's broadest measures is in South Dakota.
-Known as Amendment W, it's a re-run of 2016, when voters adopted major reforms — which the legislature promptly rescinded.
-Proponents then drafted the current version as a constitutional amendment, Amendment W, which the legislature couldn't reverse.
+Known as Amendment W, it's a rerun of 2016, when voters adopted major reforms — which the Legislature promptly rescinded.
+Proponents then drafted the current version as a constitutional amendment, Amendment W, which the Legislature cannot reverse.

 Among its provisions are restrictions on gifts from lobbyists to lawmakers, a ban on campaign contributions from foreign sources, reductions in special interest money and creation of a more independent ethics commission with greater enforcement powers.
 Amendment W drops a proposed system of publicly financing campaigns, which was the most controversial piece of the 2016 measure.